Saxony Created a Healthcare Data App – Could It Be Used to Address Rural Health Disparities?

 Second, there exists the potential for deliverables that reflect the future impact of leading-edge technology.
 An application similar to the one that Saxony delivered to this client can be further augmented with artificial intelligence and/or data analytics tools.

-“If you’re administering care on-site for a patient and that patient has a new symptom, then you could leverage an AI or machine learning tool to analyze that symptom in context with historical patient data,” said Alan Stein, Vice President of Saxony’s Healthcare practice.
-“That could be used to come up with a potential diagnosis or identify risk factors.
-You could rank causes of symptoms using AI, or you could integrate apps that help determine the course of care.”
+For instance, if a provider is administering care on-site for a patient and that patient has a new symptom, an AI or machine learning tool could be utilized to analyze that symptom in context with historical patient data.
+Doing so could lead to a potential diagnosis or identify risk factors.
+Causes of symptoms could be ranked by using AI.
+Apps could be integrated to help determine the course of care.

 This future is not far-fetched.
 In August 2019, a group of technology experts from the Saxony Healthcare team took home the top prize at the annual Texas Healthcare Challenge, presented by the Texas Wildcatters.
 The team of Yasir Bashir, Pitts Pichetsurnthorn, and Justin Steele focused their winning pitch on remote patient monitoring, including the leveraging of wearable technology (Apple watches, Fitbits, etc.).

 These gadgets generate mountains of data, which could be made actionable with AI and data analytics tools.
 Such tools could easily be incorporated into Saxony’s mobile application.